xonism/js-calculator/README.md

 ✨ To fix: conversion to base 8 (15000 + 020 = 15016, currently after "15000 + 0" users are only able to press dot).

+✨ To fix: delete old result as user starts typing a new evaluation.

 😓 eval() is evil, I know.